-E. Abuse Reporting
+F. Abuse Reporting

 The system will be suitably transparent to allow appropriate access to third party examination of query rate and volume.
-A mechanism will be provided for reporting to the accreditation authority over-extensive use, mirroring or other abuses, for the purpose of revoking accreditation.
+A mechanism will be provided for reporting to the accreditation authority over-extensive use, mirroring or other abuses, for the purpose of investigation and possible revocation of accreditation.

-F. Audit
+G. Audit

 A third-party firm should randomly audit a small sample of query logs for compliance with terms and conditions funded by accreditation and renewal fees.
-A contracted party's logs for access may be matched to an accredited entity's logs by a third party to discern misuse/abuse (see EWG Report Accountability and Audit Principles18).
-Also, query logs should cite purposes of access, which must be tied to a legitimate and legal use for each accredited user's use case.
-Audits will be conducted by a third-party bonded company, and logs are to be delivered with identity of the log origin tokenized or anonymized so that the auditing organization cannot see and thus risk identifying methods of an accredited party.
-Audit scope may include a request for correspondence sent by accredited entities to registrants as a result of access and use of non-public WHOIS data to validate that access and use of non-public data was not for illegitimate purposes (e.g., spam).
+A contracted party's logs for access may be matched to an accredited entity's logs by a third party to discern misuse/abuse (see EWG Report Accountability and Audit Principles24).
+Also, query logs should cite purposes of access, which must be tied to a legitimate and legal use for each accredited